-The former chairman of WWD and W magazines, Patrick McCarthy, had impeccable taste that translated over to his personal living space, where he surrounded himself with antique, modern and contemporary pieces of art and furniture.
+The former chairman of WWD and W magazines, Patrick McCarthy, had impeccable taste that translated over to his personal living space.
+Designed by Jarret Yoshida (whom McCarthy mentored), the space displays a mix of antique, modern and contemporary pieces of art and furniture.

 Sotheby’s Home now offers items from Patrick McCarthy’s private residence, providing an exclusive opportunity to buy original contemporary art from Terry Winters, Robert Mapplethorpe, Robert Rauschenberg and more.
 The listing also includes photographs from the renowned 20th-century photographer Brassaï, and one of the most influential photojournalists of our time, William Klein.